cselab/msode/apps/README.md

 a set of apps for simple cases with ABFs in a magnetic field

+## app_ac_separability

+Collect optimal travel time in one dimension for N swimmers, along with properties of the velocity matrix.
+See ../launch_scripts/separability/ for application.

+## app_ac_stats

+Compute mean travel time for multiple swimmers from a random position in a box to the origin.

+## app_analytic_control

+Finds a sequence of magnetic field rotation frequencies and directions to bring given ABFs to a target position optimally.

+## app_convex_hull

+reports forward velocities for `N` given swimmers; output are "velocity vectors" (one for each omega sample) which can be processed to obtained the convex hull of that cloud this allows to choose a velocity matrix with optimal omegas.

 ## app_dump_velocity_field

 Read a config file compatible with one of ``app_rl`` or ``app_rl_comp`` and dump the velocity field that is described there.